Kiner-Falefa raps four hits as Rangers dump Angels | Sports-Games

 Kiner-Falefa raps four hits as Rangers dump Angels

-Isiah Kiner-Falefa had four hits, including one during a five-run fifth inning, leading the Texas Rangers to a 7-3 win over the Los Angeles Angels Wednesday night in Arlington, Texas.
-Kiner-Falefa had a double in the fourth inning and singles in the first, fifth and seventh, raising his season average to .322, tied for fifth in the American League.
+Isiah Kiner-Falefa had four hits, including one during a five-run fifth inning, leading the Texas Rangers to a 7-3 win over the Los Angeles Angels on Wednesday night in Arlington, Texas.
+Kiner-Falefa had a double in the fourth inning and singles in the first, fifth and sixth, raising his season average to .322, tied for fourth in the American League.

 The Angels took a 1-0 lead in the first inning against Rangers starter Kyle Cody when Andrelton Simmons led off with a walk, stole second and scored on a two-out single by Anthony Rendon.
 Cody, making just his second start of the season coming off Tommy John surgery, was finished after 2 1/3 innings and 55 pitches.
 He allowed the one run on three hits and three walks, leaving in the third inning after he walked the bases loaded with one out.